grotius-cnc/sc_project/readme.md

 ## Dependencies

-The sc_engine has no dependencies and is written in CXX20.
+The sc_engine has no dependencies and is written in c++20.

-The sc_planner & sc_interpolation uses Qt & Eigen3.

-Read the comments in the toplevel CMakeLists.txt file how

-to install Qt,Eigen3.
+Gui apps depends on Qt.

+Some classes depends on Eigen3.

 ## Deployment